mpacula/COSMOS/doc/source/install.rst

    pip install -r pip_requirements.txt

-Other than that, DRMAA must be installed on the system
+The only other requirement is that :term:`DRMAA` is installed on the system.

-Optionally, if you want the graphic capabilities, install R and the package ggplot2:
+Optionally, if you want the graphing capabilities, R and R package ggplot2 are required:

 .. code-block:: bash

    sudo apt-get install r # or whatever works on your OS sudo R
    > install.packages("ggplot2")